TECK7/my_portfolio_master/README.md

 appearing on the webpage.
 The icons folder is used to stored favicons generated for the webpage.
 These favicons are coloured with dark blue (#0B1625) so that it is displayed clearly on different web browser tab.

 The robot.txt is created at the root directory.
-The robot is not allowed to access the js folder, images folder, css/icons folder, css/bootstrap_offcanvas.css file and css/custom.css file.
+The robot is not allowed to access the images folder.

 In general, large webpage with many pages would have a sitemap as a standard.
 Nevertheless, a sitemap xml file is created to allow the search engines to index a webpage much quicker.
 Once the final project is uploaded to the repository, this webpage link is then submitted to https://www.xml-sitemaps.com (Last visited: 21/03/2017) to generate the sitemap.xml for my personal webpage.
 This xml file is stored at the root of the webpage.
 In other words, it is locate at the same directory level as index.html and robot.txt.
+The sitemap xml file would disclose three different HTML file location (i.e. index / home_eng / home_chn)

 [Webpage Design Documentation Contents](#webpage-design-documentation-contents)